ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-1.md

 We introduced the `Transport` interface and implemented an in-memory version (`MemoryTransport`).
 This allowed us to test the node's logic in isolation from network complexities.

 We now have a functioning, testable node implementation with core synchronization logic built upon our CRDT foundation.
 The next step in **Part 2** will be to replace the in-memory transport with a real TCP-based network layer and begin building more sophisticated peer management.
 Stay tuned!

+_If you found this post helpful, feel free to share it and check back for the next part in this series.
+You can also find the complete code for this implementation on [GitHub](https://github.com/ogzhanolguncu/distributed-counter)._